-Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low Carb Diet
+Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low-Carb Diet

 “Kristen Bell and Rebel Wilson slashed my tires.”

 While Melissa can’t resist a joke when it’s time for awards, she’s serious about the topic of body image.
-Prior to starting her own fashion line, Seven7, McCarthy attacked body shamers, reported People magazine.
+Prior to starting her own fashion line, Seven7, McCarthy attacked body-shamers, reported People magazine.

 “People don’t stop at size 12.”